WebDevRock/tripsorter/README.md

  Tests for this project are in "tests/Unit/" and the json file for testing is in the root folder, named "test.json".

- To run the unit tess from the command line navigate to the source code and use the following command:
+ To run the unit test from the command line navigate to the source code and use the following command:

 ```command
 php vendor/phpunit/phpunit/phpunit